benallfree/pocketpages/packages/site/pb_hooks/pages/(main)/docs/debugging.md

 ## Verbose Core Debugging

-For detailed information about PocketPages internal operations like routes, parameters, and other core behavior, set `debug: 'verbose'`:
+For detailed information about PocketPages internal operations like routes, parameters, and other core behavior, you can enable verbose debugging in two ways:

+### Configuration File

+Set `debug: 'verbose'` in your `+config.js`:

 ```javascript
 module.exports = {